Sharing knowledge and expertise in pattern recognition, machine intelligence, signal processing algorithms and more since 1988.

 - To increase the level of joint supervision of graduate students.

 In 1988, Concordia University established the Centre for Pattern Recognition and Machine Intelligence (CENPARMI) on the recommendation of its Senate and with the approval of its Board of Governors.
 CENPARMI was officially established as an international research centre in September 1988.
-The Centre is an administrative entity in the Faculty of Engineering and Computer Science which is becoming increasingly multi-disciplinary.
+The Centre is an administrative entity in the Gina Cody School of Engineering and Computer Science which is becoming increasingly multi-disciplinary.
 The function "research, development and information exchange" has shown a growing and marked success that is reflected by the publication of a large number of books and papers, the training provided to many visitors and students, the importance of its research activities, its linkage with industry through collaborations and research contracts, as well as by funding from different agencies at both levels of governments.

 Members of this centre have been very active in the field of PARMI for 20 years.
 Started from a small nucleus of 2-3 people working in the areas of optical character recognition (OCR), document analysis and text processing, CENPARMI now has a strong group of professors from the Department of Computer Science of Concordia University, inter-university members from Ecole Polytechnique de Montreal and Ecole de Technologie Superieure, visitors from other universities, research staff and graduate students, with expertise in pattern recognition and image processing, VLSI algorithms and architectures, parallel processing, computational linguistics, knowledge representation, machine intelligence and expert systems.